Circles of control

 Wouldn’t it be great if we could control everything?
 Imagine how much more secure and confident we might feel?

-As much as we’d like to do this it isn’t possible in life, especially during turbulent times that you or those you care about may be facing.
+As much as we’d like to do this, it isn’t always possible in life, especially during turbulent times that you or those you care about may be facing.
 Plus it’s not healthy to control everything either, as over-controlling can be exhausting for you and difficult for others.

-This activity helps you note the things you can address, the things you can’t, and how it’s okay to let the latter go.
-It does involve facing your fears so if you’re not in a good place today, come back to this activity later in the month or whenever you feel up to it.
+This Researcher Renew activity helps you note the things you can address, the things you can’t, and how it’s okay to let the latter go.
+It may involve feelings of discomfort or facing your fears, so if you’re not in a good place today come back to this activity later in the month (or whenever you feel up to it).

 If you’ve previously been rejected or mocked when help seeking that’s a reasonable concern, but equally you may feel at a time when everyone is struggling you have no right to be as worried as you are.
 And if you’re engulfed by fears and intrusive thoughts you may feel as if they cannot be stopped – which in turn might affect your sleeping and eating habits, your relationships with other people, and your ability to seek help.